RedKnite5/Arcade/README.md

 ### Getting Started:

-The games are hosted on GitHub Pages [here](https://redknite5.github.io/Arcade/).
-Or you can host it on your local machine.
+The games are hosted on GitHub Pages [here](https://redknite5.github.io/Arcade/) or you can host it on your local machine.

 1. Clone the repository to your local machine:
    ```